 Your opponent declares blocking characters, moving them into the Attack Zone and assigning each one to block a specific attacker.
 Your opponent can block with all, some, or none of his or her characters.

 A single blocker can only block one attacking character: it can't block more than one.
 However, more than one blocker may be assigned to block a single attacker.

 After all blockers are declared, apply any effects that take place due to blocking or being blocked.
-As with attacking dice and their effects, apply the effects once for each blocking die.
 As is the case with all ties, the player whose turn it is (the attacker) resolves first, then the defender.